-Acting Chief Compliance Officer Mr. Ghaus Bin Ikram
+Chief Compliance Officer: Mr. Bader Abdulreda Abdulla

-Mr. Ghaus Bin Ikram has joined Doha Bank in 2007 as Head of AML/CFT Unit and was then appointed as Acting Chief Compliance Officer in 2020.
-He has more than 22 years of experience and has worked in several banks and financial institutions before joining Doha Bank.
+Mr. Bader Abdulreda Abdulla joined Doha Bank in 2021 as Head of AML, CFT & International Compliance Unit.
+In 2023, he was appointed as Chief Compliance Officer.
+He has more than 17 years of experience in banks and financial institutions.

-Mr. Ghaus Bin Ikram holds a Master's Degree in Business Administration.
+Mr. Bader Abdulreda Abdulla holds a Bachelor's degree in Finance & Investment Management.